microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/04-implement-azure-function.md

 1. Refresh the page and sign in.
 The page should update with the user name, indicating that the sign in was successful.

-> [!TIP]
-> You can parse the access token at [https://jwt.ms](https://jwt.ms) and confirm that the `aud` claim is the app ID for the Azure Function, and that the `scp` claim contains the Azure Function's permission scope, not Microsoft Graph.

 ## Add authentication to the Azure Function

 In this section you'll implement the on-behalf-of flow in the `GetMyNewestMessage` Azure Function to get an access token compatible with Microsoft Graph.